JanakaAlwis/web_programming_project_g3/README.md

 Key Features:

 **Sign Up/Login:**
 - Account Creation & Login: Students can create a secure account or log in to access and personalize their portfolio.
 The login process ensures that each user’s data is protected and easily accessible.
 - Signup: Students register by providing basic information, including their full name, email, username, password, and confirming their email address.
 - Login: Registered users can log in using their credentials for convenient access to their portfolio from any device.

 **Upload and Organize Content:**
-- Students can upload a wide variety of content, including academic achievements, certifications, projects, essays, internship experiences, and other key documents related to their academic and professional development.
+- Students can upload a wide variety of content, including academic achievements, certifications, projects, skills, internship experiences, and other key details related to their academic and professional development.
 - Portfolio Sections:
   Personal Information: Students can input their first name, last name, city, country, ZIP code, phone, email address, LinkedIn URL, and can upload a profile image.
   Experience: Job title, employer, job description, years worked (start date & end date) and city  can be uploaded to highlight professional experience.